whelxks/DAcasestudy/README.md

 Using this information, I will then craft high-level recommendations for how these trends can be applied to Bellabeat's products, customers to make their marketing strategy more effective.

 * Consider Key Stakeholders
   * Primary Stakeholders: Urška Sršen (CEO of Bellabeats) & Sando Mur (co-founder of Bellabeats)
   * Secondary Stakeholder: Bellabeat marketing analytics team.

 2. Prepare

 I will be using the public data from [FitBit Fitness Tracker Data](https://www.kaggle.com/arashnic/fitbit).
 There are 15 csv files downloaded.

-* Identify how data is organised.

 Data is organised in both long and wide format.
  * wide format: each user's response to each variable is in different columns.
  * long format: each user is represented by many rows according to different date and time.

-* Determine the credibility of the data: ROCCC Analysis
+Let's determine the credibility of the data through an ROCCC Analysis.

 **Reliability: Not Reliable**
 - Low number of participants for survey (data collected from only 30 FitBit users, not representative population).